Mole Crickets

 Mole Cricket Description

-Mole crickets belong to the family of grasshoppers and crickets and have been on the troublesome insects and threat to lawn.
-They do not bite and are not poisonous to human beings while if you provoke them to do so, the bite of this insect is totally harmless.
-Mole crickets are only destructive to grasses in greenhouse and house gardens.
+Mole crickets belong to the family of grasshoppers and crickets and have been troublesome insects and threats to lawns.
+They do not bite and are not poisonous to human beings while if you provoke them to do so, the bite of this insect is harmless.
+Mole crickets are only destructive to grasses in greenhouses and house gardens.
 They are prevalent around the United States but are considered as the number one pests in Florida, Alabama, Georgia, and the other coastal areas.

 Appearance